Terowongan Casablanca

 Terowongan Casablanca (The Casablanca Tunnel) is a 2007 Indonesian horror film written by Faldhin Martha and directed by Nanang Istiabudi.

 Background

 The film is (loosely) based upon an Indonesian legend that the Casablanca Tunnel in Jakarta is haunted by a woman who went there in the 1970s to attempt an abortion, was unsuccessful, and died as a result.

 Plot

 Refa and Astari have been a couple for a year, Astari becomes pregnant.
 An angry Refa lures her the Casablanca Tunnel to force an abortion, and in an attempt to flee, Astari is captured and buried alive with her unborn child.
-Astari returns as a vengeful ghost known as Pontianak to seek revenge on Refa and his friends.
+Astari returns as a vengeful ghost known as Kuntilanak to seek revenge on Refa and his friends.